tryingsomestuff/Minic/README.md

 * -gen <"fen"> : move generation on the given position
 * -perft <"fen"> depth : perft on the given position and depth
 * -analyze <"fen"> depth : analysis on the given position and depth
-* -mateFinder <"fen"> depth : same as analysis but without prunings in search.
+* -mateFinder <"fen"> depth : same as analysis but without prunings in search
+* ...

 ## Options